by256/imagedataextractor/README.md

 If the input image is a figure containing a panel of images, these will be split and extraction will be performed on each sub-image separately.

+See the [example notebook](https://github.com/by256/imagedataextractor/blob/master/examples/example-notebook.ipynb).
 A more detailed usage guide can be found in the [Documentation](https://imagedataextractor.org/docs/usage).

 ## Citing